EnzoNMigliano/casual_IG_tools/index.md

 ## The Magic 🐇

 **Paste the selected accounts as they are into their respective boxes.
-Once you are ready, click in Find out!**
+Once you are ready, click in Find out! (once the emoji turns into 😎	a list with all the accounts will be dysplayed)**

 <div>
   <style>